-Suitable for Years 9-13, this award program is designed to recognise students volunteer hours over the accumulative years they attend a New Zealand High School.
+Suitable for Years 9-13, this award program is designed to recognise students volunteer hours over the accumulative years they attend a New Zealand Secondary School.

 Key information regarding this program

-School Kit is so excited to be involved in the launch of the new, nationally recognised SVA Student Service Award, for Secondary Schools.
-This programme has been developed in association with Sam Johnson and the Student Volunteer Army.
-It is a great way for your students to be acknowledged for the time they devote to volunteering in and out of school, and provide them with a way to record their contribution of time effectively.
+School Kit is excited to be involved in the launch of the SVA Service Award, for Years 9-13 students in New Zealand Secondary Schools.
+This programme is based on a national framework and has been developed in association with Sam Johnson and the Student Volunteer Army.
+It is a great way for your students to be acknowledged for the time they devote to volunteering in and out of school, and provide them with a way to record their contribution of service effectively.

 Your school may already have a compulsory service project operating in your school, for any year level, and/or have a focus on student led service.
-The SVA Service Awards can sit alongside any service award system you may already have in operation in your school.
+The SVA Service Award can sit alongside any current service award system you may have in operation in your school.

-This is a tiered award system, based on hours of service your students engage in.
-A members pin is awarded to students who have completed 5 hours of service.
-They progress to bronze, silver and gold awards, when they reach the targeted number of service hours.
+This is a tiered award system, based on the hours of volunteering your students engage in.
+A member’s pin is awarded to each students who completes 5 hours of service.
+They will then progress to obtain a bronze, silver and gold pin, after reaching the targeted number of service hours.

-Each year, the one student in your school who dedicates the most time to serving others, is acknowledged for their efforts by being presented the Pounamu Award- a real honour.
+Each year, the one student in your school who dedicates the most time to serving others, will be acknowledged for their efforts, when presented with the Pounamu Award- a real honour.

 Need some help?

-Q: What are the benefits of being involved in the SVA Service Awards?
+Q: What are the benefits of being involved in the SVA Service Award?

 A: There is no cost to your school, it is time saving for your staff ( particularly the person/ people responsible for writing testimonials) and it is a really effective way for students to track their own involvement in service activities in and out of school, over the duration of their time at High School.

 Your students will have the ability to print out a comprehensive record of service, to show a prospective employer or tertiary institute the positive contribution they make to their community.